Chap0815/Obsidian_LLM_Trading_Bot/README.md

 ---

-## ⚖️ Haftungsausschluss & Copyright
+## ⚖️ Liability Disclaimer & Copyright

 **Copyright © 2026 Obsidian Trading Terminal.
-Alle Rechte vorbehalten.**
+All rights reserved.**

-Krypto-Trading birgt erhebliche Risiken.
-Die Nutzung dieser Software erfolgt auf eigenes Risiko.
+Crypto trading involves significant risks.
+Use of this software is at your own risk.
-Der Autor übernimmt keine Haftung für finanzielle Verluste.
+The author accepts no liability for financial losses.
-Jegliche Modifikation des Codes oder das Entfernen von Copyright-Hinweisen ist strengstens untersagt.
+Any modification of the code or removal of copyright notices is strictly prohibited.

 ---